arcusmaximus/SottrModTools/Documentation.md

 > to get things working.
 You can identify the object file by opening the .tr11objectref file
 > with the corresponding binary template.

-The addon adds a custom "SOTTR Cloth" tab to Blender's sidebar (which you can open by pressing `N`).
+The addon adds a custom "TR Cloth" tab to Blender's sidebar (which you can open by pressing `N`).
 This tab lets you perform various cloth-related operations:

 * **Bones**
   * **Regenerate**

     After you've added/edited/removed a cloth strip mesh, you can click this button to update the skeleton to match.
 The addon will create, move, and delete physics bones so there's one bone at each cloth strip vertex (mass).
 Once you're happy with the bones, you can weight the model to them.

   * **Pin** (Pose mode)

     Pins the selected bones, marking them in red.
 Pinned bones (masses) are stuck in place and don't flutter around.
 You should pin the bones at the edge of the strip where it attaches to the rest of the outfit.

   * **Unpin** (Pose mode)

     Unpins the selected bones, marking them in grey.
 Unpinned bones (masses) are free to flutter around.

   * **Bounceback strength** (Pose mode)

     Shows, and lets you change, the bounceback strength of the selected bones (masses).
     This determines how much the masses want to return to their original location.

 * **Strip**
   * **Parent**

     The outfit bone which the selected strip is attached to.
 This should be a bone that's close to the strip while not being part of it.
 After changing this, click *Regenerate* to parent the physics bones to this bone.

   * **Gravity Factor**

     The gravity multiplier of the selected strip.
 The default is 1, but you can make it higher or lower, including setting it to 0 or even making it negative.

   * **Wind Factor**

     Determines how strongly the strip is affected by wind.

   * **Pose Follow Factor**

     How much the cloth masses follow Lara's orientation and pose.
 With a low factor, they're free to move independently of the rest of the outfit, while with a high factor, they stick close to their original relative position.

   * **Rigidity**

     Overall spring rigidity.
 Appears to have little effect ingame.

   * **Drag**

     How much the mass movement is damped (slowed down over time).

 * **Springs** (Cloth strip edit mode)

   * **Stretchiness**

     Shows, and lets you change, the stretchiness of the selected springs (edges).
     With a value of 0, springs can't stretch beyond their original length.
     With a value of 1, they're allowed to stretch up to twice their original length.